mfbutner/CanvasHelpers/src/grade_transfer/README.md

 ## Project Status
-The program is functional but it's not ideal.
+The program is functional but it's not in the ideal state.
 More updates will be upcoming.

 ## Room for Improvement
 To do:
+- Upgrade the user interface from terminal command line to local website.

 - Find a more efficient algorithm to match students based on Email, SIDs, and names.

-- Improvement to be done 2
+- Add more comments to functions.

 ## Acknowledgements
-- This program uses the [canvasapi](https://github.com/ucfopen/canvasapi) package which served as a Python API wrapper for instructor's Canvas learning management system (LMS).
+- This project uses the [CanvasAPI](https://github.com/ucfopen/canvasapi) package which served as a Python API wrapper for instructor's Canvas learning management system (LMS).

-- Many thanks to the UC Davis CS instructor, Matthew Butner (mfbutner@ucdavis.edu) to guide this project.
+- Many thanks to Matthew Butner (mfbutner@ucdavis.edu), UC Davis CS instructor, to guide this project.

 ## Contact
-Created by Qianhan "Janet" Zhang, (jqhzhang@ucdavis.edu) - feel free to contact me!
+Created by Qianhan "Janet" Zhang (jqhzhang@ucdavis.edu) - feel free to contact me!